Base

 find : (T<A> ~ Collection, A -> Bool) -> Option<A> find(collection, f)

-is a list, processes elements in order.
-If collection
+If collection is a list, processes elements in order.
+If collection is

 a set or map, the order is undefined.